MaterializeInc/materialize/doc/developer/design/20210401_volatile_sources.md

 deterministic results.
 If you restart Materialize, we want to guarantee that you will see exactly the same data at exactly the same timestamps, and there is ongoing work to facilitate that.
-If you've created a volatile source, there is simply no possibility that we'll be able to provide that guarantee, because the upstream source may have garabage collected the data that you saw last time you ran Materialize.
+If you've created a volatile source, there is simply no possibility that we'll be able to provide that guarantee, because the upstream source may have garbage collected the data that you saw last time you ran Materialize.

 Several forthcoming initiatives depend on this determinism guarantee, however: